 Glick had been hailed by blank, who suspected something was wrong in the plant and wanted Glick to find another policeman, when Glick drove by the plant shortly before midnight Glick, however, was caring passengers and was told to drive on one.
 Returning to the plant within a few moments, he parked opposite the plants garage on Oliver Street just as two men emerged from the garage doors.

-Atkinson, hearing the shots, ran to the back of the plant and found blank lying in the mouth of the alley, apparently dead.
-Glick and Atkinson, in Glick’s cab, searched neighborhood for the robbers, but found no trace of them and returned to the plant.
+Atkinson, hearing the shots, ran to the back of the plant and found Blank lying in the mouth of the alley, apparently dead.
+Glick and Atkinson, in Glick’s cab, searched the neighborhood for the robbers, but found no trace of them and returned to the plant.

 Glick’s description of the three men was:

-Searching up the alley of the plant soon after the shooting, Atkinson found a brown canvas zipper bag containing numerous tools, including a heavy maul which police believe was used to beat the combination dial off of the safe before inserting the explosives.
+Searching up the alley of the plant soon after the shooting, Atkinson found a brown canvas zipper bag containing numerous tools, including a heavy maul which police believe was used to beat the combination dial from the safe before inserting the explosives.

-Please also reveal that hunt is one for two other men in the crime
+Police also reveal that the Hunt is on for two other men in the crime

 Descriptions of the three men involved in the robbery and sent to police departments other cities.
 Yesterday checking all know underworld hangouts.